Smoking Laws Get Tougher

 The new smoking laws were passed to discourage young people from starting to smoke.
 They come into effect on the 20th of May, so become familiar with the changes before then to avoid gaffes.

-- You will not be able to buy a pack of 10 cigarettes.
-The idea is that the production of larger and more expensive packs will dissuade people from taking up smoking.
+- The minimum price of cigarette packs will be £8.82.
+The idea is that the production of larger and more expensive packs will dissuade people from taking up or continuing smoking.

-- Tobacco packs of 30g will be the new minimum, forcing you to spend more at one time
+- Hand rolled tobacco packs of 30g will be the new minimum, forcing you to spend more at one time.

 - Cigarettes with a flavour are banned.
 This includes flavours of fruit, vanilla, alcohol, spice, herbs, and candy.